sallocc/PTCDK/README.md

 # PTCDK
-A tool for journalist to understand who they are pitching to.
+A tool for journalists to understand who they are pitching to.

 For Hoya Hacks 2019.